coltongrainger/quamash/refcards/maths-GRE.md

 - A: The inverse of a $2 \times 2$ matrix is given by swapping the diagonal entries, negating the off-diagonal entries, and dividing by the determinant:$$\left(\begin{array}{cc}a &b \\c & d \\\end{array}\right)^{-1} = \frac{1}{ad-bc}\left(\begin{array}{cc}d & -b \\-c & a \\\end{array}\right).$$ The inverse is not defined if the determinant is zero.
 - Q: What is the inverse of the $3 \times 3$ matrix$\left(\begin{array}{ccc}a &b & c\\d & e &f \\g &h &i\end{array}\right)$?
 - A: To find the inverse of a $3 \times 3$ matrix,
-    - Compute the minors of each element;\item Negate every other element, according to a checkerboard pattern;
+    - Compute the minors of each element;
+    - Negate every other element, according to a checkerboard pattern;
     - Take the transpose;
     - Divide by the determinant of the original matrix.
   The inverse is not defined if the determinant is zero.
 Note:the minor of the $(i,j)$th entry of a matrix $\mathbf{A}$ is the determinant of the submatrix obtained by removing the $i$th row and the $j$th column of $\mathbf{A}$.